ligato/docs/docs/plugins/infra-plugins.md

 It is useful to have the data from a key-value store cached when you need to:

 - minimize the number of lookups into the key-value store
-- execute lookups by secondary indexes for key-value stores that do not necessarily support secondary indexing (e.g. etcd)
+- execute lookups by secondary indexes for key-value stores that do not necessarily support secondary indexing (e.g. ETCD)

 **CacheHelper** turns `idxmap` (injected as field `IDX`) into an indexed local copy of remotely stored key-value data. `CacheHelper` watches the target key-value store for data changes and resync events.
 Received key-value pairs are transformed into the name-value (+ secondary indices if defined) pairs and stored into the injected idxmap instance.
 For a visual explanation, see the diagram below: